Jianghanxiao/Helper3D/README.md

 This project is used to load URDF, visualize and intereact with it using simple code with Trimesh.
 It inolves a simple scene graph implemetation, a simple (may not contain all attributes) URDF parser and URDF tree constructor.
 (Check the `demo_RRDF.py` code to see how to play with it).

 ## trimesh_render
-This codebase is just for easy rendering RGB with trimesh (But TBH, Pyrender is much easier to use and has more advanced functions)
+This codebase is just for easy rendering RGB with trimesh (But trimesh rendering is very slow, try to use pyrender)

+## pyrender_render
+This codebase is just for easy rendering RGB, depth, and all other information with pyrender

+## open3d_render
+This codebase is just for easy rendering RGB with open3d (depth is also supported, it's easy to get by checking the open3D documentation)